coxtrent/wcbn-ios/README.md

 ## Getting Started

-#TODO: Finish this.
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+To get a copy of the machine, create a new directory for the Git repo, navigate to it, and run $ `git clone https://github.com/coxtrent/wcbn-ios.git`.

 ### Prerequisites

-#TODO: Finish this.
-What things you need to install the software and how to install them
+This project is an iOS app and requires MacOS and Xcode to properly simulate and debug the app.
+You may need to install Xcode Command line tools by opening a shell and running $ `xcode-select --install`, and you also may need to install the macOS and iOS development tools when prompted at the time of first opening Xcode.

 ### Installing

-#TODO: Finish this.
-A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+#TODO: Finish this step-by-step guide to creating an Xcode iOS app project from an existing repo.
+If you already know how to do that -- nice!
+If you don't -- figure out, buddy!

 ## Usage

-#TODO: Finish this.
-A few examples of useful commands and/or tasks.
+After configuring Xcode and opening the project, choose a compatible simulation device and press the play button.
+It will open an app simulator.

 ## Contributing

 #TODO: Finish this.
-Please read [CONTRIBUTING.md](https://github.com/yourusername/yourprojectname/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/coxtrent/wcbn-ios/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License